YurchukAnna/deftable/README.md

 # deftable
-My product describe what i work.
+My product describe what i work with table.